ComputationalBiomedicineGroup/NovumRNA/README.md

 This points to the testing data present in the resource bundle.
 As a first run, we recommend using the testing data, so maybe keep this unchanged for the first run and then set it to your own samplesheet for further runs.
 The testing data consists of downsampled, colorectal cancer organoid derived RNA-seq data.

 One more thing, depending on which scheduler you use, you need to define your scheduler parameters.
 This is done in so-called ```profiles```.
 Profiles are defined in the ```novumRNA.config``` file at the end.
 One is called singularity, you should leave this unchanged and always specify it for your runs (see Your first NovumRNA run).
-The profile called cluster defines how nextflow will submit the jobs, this depends on what scheduler you use.
-Modify these parameters: executor = 'slurm/sge/other' and clusterOptions = {#!/bin/bash … } or create your own profile.
+The profile called my_profile defines how nextflow will submit the jobs, this depends on what scheduler you use.
+Modify these parameters: executor = 'slurm/sge/other' and clusterOptions = {#!/bin/bash … } or use/modify the already built profiles defined for SGE and SLURM shedulers.

 ## Usage: The csv samplesheet